ursinha/project-demo/README.md

-This is just an example project.
+This is just an example project of an API.